khaaali/planner-app/README.md

 ### Limitations

-- No Validation on user input dates, if the dates are valid trip will be create
+- No Validation errors or feedback on user input dates, if the dates are valid trip will be create
 - No caching mechanisim, application ALWAYS communicates with the API to fetch data
+- JSON server must be started first to fetch data, otherwise react app will fails

 ### DataModel